Polly Smith (inventor): Career

-In 1978, Smith joined The Jim Henson Company.
-She was a costume designer on The Muppet Show and Sesame Street.
-Her design for Miss Piggy was featured in an exhibition on Women Designers in the USA.
-She received 7 Emmy Awards for her work on Sesame Street.

 In 1977, Smith was working with Lisa Lindahl on costumes for the William Shakespeare festival in Burlington, Vermont.
 Lindahl was a keen athlete, and experienced discomfort when running in a regular bra.
 Together they came up with the design for a sports bra, and worked with Hinda Miller to source the materials and conduct a test run.
 When Smith visited New York for work, she returned with new fabrics – elastics and Lycra – and created a bra for Lindahl's measurements.
 Lindahl and Miller co-founded Jogbra, Inc.

+In 1978, Smith joined The Jim Henson Company.
+She was a costume designer on The Muppet Show and Sesame Street.
+Her design for Miss Piggy was featured in an exhibition on Women Designers in the USA.
+She received 7 Emmy Awards for her work on Sesame Street.
+During the final season of The Muppet Show, Smith would design fifteen to twenty costumes each week.
+“There wasn’t time to sketch at all,” Smith explained.
+"There was one other woman there sewing and we pretty much had to talk it through."

 In 1989, she won a British Academy of Film and Television Arts (BAFTA) award for her costume work on the television series The StoryTeller.

 When asked about their contributions to the design of the sports bra, Smith commented, “Lisa was the idea, I was the fabrication, and Hinda was the driving force behind making it happen.
 And this is one of the things we all agreed on — [that] it couldn’t have happened if one of us had been missing — because it needed all three.”